ssokolova01/Visualization-Projects/HackBio_Visualization_Stage_0/README.md

 **Structure:**

-* *Introduction:* Quick historical reference to data visualization (first attempts in 19th century).
+* *Introduction:* Quick historical reference to data visualization (first attempts in the 19th century).
 Healthcare data visualization purposes: decision-making, pattern recognition, data simplification.
-Overview of possible accommodation solutions for data visualization in healthcare with dashboards and inforgraphics as example.
+Overview of possible accommodation solutions for data visualization in healthcare with dashboards and infographics as examples.

-* *Scientist Perspective*

-* *Clinician Perspective*

-* *The Gap Between Scientists and Clinicians*
+* *Scientist Perspective:* Complex visualization decisions (heatmaps, network diagrams, 3D plots) as part of academic standards.

+* *Clinician Perspective:* Main purpose of visualization are fast decisions and pattern recognition for patient monitoring.
+Best visualization practice: simple bar charts, line graphs of vital signs and clearly labelled alerts.

+* *The Gap Between Scientists and Clinicians:* Different visualization purposes: scientifically interesting detail and clinically actionable information.
+Different accents in professional training: statistical graphics interpretation on one side, clinical pattern recognition on the other.
+Consequences: misinterpretation and medication errors.

+* *Conclusions and Solutions:* Collaboration between scientists and clinicians from the initial design stage.
+Usability prioritized over aesthetics.
+The five C's of clinical visualization: clarity, context, color, consistency, conciseness.
+Structural data organization: visual hierarchy and appropriate chart selection.
+Dashboards are presented as the direction of travel: hierarchical information architecture; high-level metrics and alerts on the overview; detail behind interactive elements; filters for personalized (clinical specialization) information priority.
+The closing argument: the same visualization work serves two different ends — revealing hidden patterns in research and saving lives in clinical care.

+**Skills demonstrated:**

+* Writing for a wide audience without losing technical accuracy.
+* Structuring an argument: problem, mechanism, proposed solution.
-* *Conclusions and Solutions*
+* Translating between two professional vocabularies (research and clinical).
+* Referencing in Vancouver style, with nine cited sources spanning peer-reviewed literature, NHS guidance and industry publications.